-Editorial department staff bios
+OPINION EXCHANGE | Editorial department staff bios

 JEAN TAYLOR

-Jean, a member of the Star Tribune Media Co. board of directors, also advises the Editorial Board.
+Jean, chairwoman of the Star Tribune Media Co. board of directors, also advises the Editorial Board.

 DAVID BANKS